-Note:
+Notes:

-b.
+- a.
+Trade receivables are non-interest bearing. - b.
 No trade or other receivables are due from directors or other officers of the Company either severally or jointly with any other person.
-Nor any trade or other receivable are due from firms or private companies respectively in which any director is a partner, a director or a member.
+Nor any trade or other receivable are due from firms or private companies respectively in which any director is a partner, a director or a member. - c.
+The Company follows "simplified approach for recognition of impairment loss".
+The application of simplified approach does not require the Company to track changes in credit risk.

-9 Cash and cash equivalent
+10 Cash and cash equivalent